tedneward/Azgaarnoth/Classes/Prestige/GlyphCaster.md

 ## Glyph Master
 *5th-level glyph caster feature*

-While you have at least one runestored spell, you have advantage on saving throws against spells and magical effects.
+While you have at least one glyphstored spell, you have advantage on saving throws against spells and magical effects.